tamagui/tamagui/next.md

 - Group is not SSR safe because useProps is evaluating to specific media queries on the server and then ultimately becomes not-media-css

-- Label + Select

 - type to search on Select regressed

 - masks wasn't exported in my version of @tamagui/theme-builder (1.88.18).
 I had to grab it from @tamagui/themes/v2-themes instead

-- for uni:
-  if you have variant that expands into `maxFontSizeMultiplier` it wont get filtered by skipProps on web

 - // TODO: pulling past the limit breaks scroll on native, need to better make ScrollView